Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Introduction

-The main motivation of this paper is to further develop information theory for adaptive codewords and for block-fading channels with in-block feedback.
-To gain insight it is helpful to have achievable rates with $\log(1+\text{SNR})$ terms.
+This paper's primary motivation is to further develop information theory for adaptive codewords.
+To gain insight, it is helpful to have achievable rates with $\log(1+\text{SNR})$ terms.
 A common approach to obtain such expressions is to lower bound the channel mutual information $I(X;Y)$ as follows.

-Suppose $X$ is continuous and consider two densities: the conditional density $p(x|y)$ of $X$ given $Y$ and a conditional auxiliary density $q(x|y)$.
-We will refer to such densities as ``reverse'' models, and similarly $p(y|x)$ and $q(y|x)$ are called ``forward'' models.
+Suppose $X$ is continuous and consider two conditional densities: the density $p(x|y)$ and an auxiliary density $q(x|y)$.
+We will refer to such densities as \emph{reverse} models; similarly, $p(y|x)$ and $q(y|x)$ are called \emph{forward} models.
 One may write the differential entropy of $X$ given $Y$ as

-where the first expectation in~\eqref{eq:h-expansion} is an average cross entropy and the second is an average informational divergence, which is non-negative.
-Several criteria affect the choice of $q(x|y)$: the cross-entropy $\E{-\log q(X|Y)}$ should be simple enough to admit theoretical or numerical analysis, e.g., by Monte Carlo simulation; the cross-entropy $\E{-\log q(X|Y)}$ should be close to $h(X|Y)$; and the cross-entropy should suggest good transmitter and receiver structures.
+where the first expectation in~\eqref{eq:h-expansion} is an average cross-entropy, and the second is an average informational divergence, which is non-negative.
+Several criteria affect the choice of $q(x|y)$: the cross-entropy should be simple enough to admit theoretical or numerical analysis, e.g., by Monte Carlo simulation; the cross-entropy should be close to $h(X|Y)$; and the cross-entropy should suggest suitable transmitter and receiver structures.

-We next illustrate how reverse and forward auxiliary models have been applied to communications problems.
+We illustrate how reverse and forward auxiliary models have been applied to bound mutual information.
+Assume that $\E{X}=\E{Y}=0$ for simplicity.